circuitdao/docs/docs/user-guide/vaults.md

     * recorded in: Statutes
     * initial value: 5% of loan principal, payable in CRT
     * updatable: yes
-    * votes requied: XYZ CRT
+    * votes requied: tbd CRT
-    * considerations: The SF is the main mechanism by which the peg is maintained and needs to be adjusted based on market conditions.
+    * considerations: The SF is one of the key mechanisms by which the peg is maintained.
+The SF needs to be adjusted based on market conditions, i.e. according to supply and demand for Bytecash.
 * **Minimum Debt (MD)**
     * recorded in: Statutes
     * initial value: 100 BYC
     * updatable: yes
-    * votes requied: XYZ CRT
+    * votes requied: tbd CRT
-    * considerations: Should be high enough so as to discourage spam attacks, in which an attacker creates many small vaults in the hope of them all getting liquidated at once, clogging up Chia block space, and preventing timely liquidation of vaults.
-The MD should also be large enough to prevent the harvesting of Absolute Liquidation Incentives, i.e. MD > AIL / Liquidation Penalty.
-Otherwise the MD should be kept as small as possible in order not prevent legitimate users from taking out small loans.
+    * considerations: Should be high enough to discourage spam attacks in which an attacker creates many small vaults in the hope of them all getting liquidated at once, clogging up Chia block space, and preventing timely liquidation of vaults.
+MD should also be high enough to prevent the harvesting of Absolute Liquidation Incentives, i.e. MD > ALI / Liquidation Penalty.
+Otherwise the MD should be kept as small as possible in order not to make it economically unviable for legitimate users to take out small loans.

 <!--The protocol charges a **Vault Creation Fee** (VCF) whenever a new vault is created.
 The fee protects the protocol against too many small vaults being as a way of spamming the system and resulting in excessive blockspace use in the case of liquidations.-->